Marquette vs. Southern College Basketball Predictions & Picks - November 28

 Marquette Performance Insights

-- The Golden Eagles have a +72 scoring differential, topping opponents by 12 points per game.
-They're putting up 79.5 points per game to rank 98th in college basketball and are giving up 67.5 per outing to rank 121st in college basketball.
+- The Golden Eagles are outscoring opponents by 12.0 points per game with a +72 scoring differential overall.
+They put up 79.5 points per game (98th in college basketball) and allow 67.5 per contest (121st in college basketball).

-- Marquette loses the rebound battle by 2.2 boards on average. it records 31 rebounds per game, which ranks 272nd in college basketball, while its opponents grab 33.2 per contest.
+- Marquette falls short in the rebound battle by an average of 2.2 boards.
+It is recording 31.0 rebounds per game (272nd in college basketball) compared to its opponents' 33.2 per outing.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.